The Recovery Village at Palmer Lake Welcome Guide

 - Clothing depicting drugs, drug paraphernalia, explicit language and/or images

-Wherever you’re coming from, our intake coordinators at The Recovery Village Palmer Lake make sure you arrive at our center in a safe and timely manner.
+Wherever you’re coming from, our intake coordinators at The Recovery Village at Palmer Lake make sure you arrive at our center in a safe and timely manner.
 During the admissions process, all necessary travel accommodations are booked and confirmed by you or your loved ones.
 If you’re traveling by air, you’ll be picked up from the airport and transported to the center.

 Expectations After Arrival

-To ensure the safety and sobriety of both new and current patients, each resident must consent to a search of both their person and belongings upon arrival at The Recovery Village Palmer Lake.
+To ensure the safety and sobriety of both new and current patients, each resident must consent to a search of both their person and belongings upon arrival at The Recovery Village at Palmer Lake.
 During this search, staff members will collect any items not permitted during treatment and store them in a safe and secure place until your stay is over.
-Additional random searches may be conducted throughout your time at The Recovery Village Palmer Lake.
+Additional random searches may be conducted throughout your time at The Recovery Village at Palmer Lake.

 Cell Phone Use